 Social Security Numbers

-If you're receiving any compensation for your services from an employer in the US, including Emory, apply for an SSN.
+If you are receiving any compensation for your services from an employer in the US, including Emory, you will need to apply for an SSN.
 Learn more below.

-If you're receiving funding from Emory University without providing services, apply for an ITIN.
+If you are receiving funding from Emory University without providing services, you will need to apply for an ITIN.
 This includes students receiving non-service stipends as graduate students, students who will be receiving non-service scholarships, etc.

 - Completed SS-5 form

 If you fall into one of the following categories, you should also bring:

 If you are applying for an SSN based on on-campus employment, you will also need to bring:

 An offer letter from your on-campus employer or service-fellowship provider (download a template).
 You can apply as early as 30 days before your employment start date.
 The letter must include the following to be accepted by SSA:-Date letter was created

 -Student's full legal name (as listed in passport)